typedb/typedb-docs/0001-typedb/02-dev/05-schema.md

 ### Entity

 **Entities** are the main actors in our knowledge domain.
 These are usually the type of things we want to know about.
 Entity types provide means of classifying the objects in our domain.

+An entity is a thing with a distinct existence in the domain.
+For example, `organisation`, `location` and `person`.
+The existence of each of these entities is independent of any other concept in the domain.

 ### Relation